 The Primary Care Advancement Coordinator (PCAC) is responsible for engaging with primary care providers and other relevant stakeholders, supporting them to improve patients’ outcomes and experience with the healthcare system.

-You will work as part of a team of PCACs each of who work with the local providers in a defined geographical region and each with a different area of expertise.
+You will work as part of a team of PCAC’s who work with the local providers in a defined geographical region and each with a different area of expertise.

 - Allocated primary healthcare practices and providers are identified and their profiles accurately managed via the client relationship management (CRM) database.

-- Allocated practices are engaged with SNHN and receive value from the services provided.
+- Allocated practices are engaged with Sydney North Health Network (SNHN) and receive value from the services provided.

 - Allocated practices are supported to develop their capacity and capability to deliver high quality, safe, evidenced-based care to their communities.

 - Tertiary health-related qualifications e.g. nursing, allied health, e-Health or other social service etc. or equivalent experience working in a primary care setting·

 - Demonstrated success as a professional in a primary care setting (e.g. practice manager, practice nurse, aged care organisation) or liaising with practitioners i.e. acute care sector, e-Health/IT or pharmaceutical/medical/diagnostic sales.

 - Strong demonstrated understanding of primary healthcare in an Australian setting

 - Relationship building and management skills